dortania/OpenCore-Multiboot/Intro/Booting-part.md

 # macOS in all of this

-macOS requires some special treatment because Apple wants to (papering their OS), and thus requires a set of rules to get it installed on any drive:
+macOS requires some special treatment because Apple wants to (pampering their OS), and thus requires a set of rules to get it installed on any drive:

 - GPT formatted disk
 - EFI partition of at least 200MB